Ino Anastasia: Caesar's wife

 Tiberius served as Comes Excubitorum (Commander of the Excubitors) under Justin II.
 Justin reportedly suffered from temporary fits of insanity and was unable to perform his duties as early as the fall of the important fortress of Dara to Khosrau I of the Sassanid Empire in November 573.
-According to Gregory of Tours, sole power of the Empire at this point was assumed by his wife, Sophia, a niece of Justinian's wife, Theodora.
-Evagrius Scholasticus reports that Sophia managed to conclude a three-year truce with Khosrau on her own.
-But to wield effective power as regent she would require supporters, and she therefore picked Tiberius as her colleague.
+East Roman historians such as Evagrius Scholasticus and Menander Protector mention Tiberius as gaining power alongside Sophia, wife of Justin.
+As a regent, Sophia recommended Tiberius in the position of caesar.

 According to the chronicle of Theophanes the Confessor, Tiberius was officially appointed Caesar by Justin on 7 December 574.
 He was also adopted by Justin and thus became his appointed heir.
 At this point Ino emerged as Caesarissa, the second-ranking lady in the Empire.

 The Ecclesiastic History of John of Ephesus and the chronicle of Theophanes the Confessor both record that Sophia considered planning to marry Tiberius herself.
 His current marriage was seen as an offense to her, and Ino and her daughters were not allowed to enter the Great Palace of Constantinople.
 They were instead settled in the palace of Hormisdas, residence of Justinian I prior to his elevation to the throne.
 According to John of Ephesus, Tiberius joined them every evening and returned to the Great Palace every morning.
 Sophia also refused to let the ladies at court visit Ino and her daughters as a token of respect to them.

 Eventually however, to escape Sophia's displeasure, Ino and her daughters left Constantinople for her native Daphnudium.
 According to John of Ephesus, Tiberius left Constantinople to visit Ino when she fell sick.